 Step #8.
 Development of Installation and Operation Manuals: Delivering goods all over the world requires the supply of a specific set of documents to be made available in multiple languages.
 In this last preparatory phase, installation and operation manuals must be attached to the product for its correct marketing.

 Our tips to simplify the certification process of an industrial machine

 Firstly, we recommend keeping in mind the consequences that a lack of product compliance may cause and preventing any potential risks.
 In this regard, it is advisable to contact an expert in conformity certification who can help you prevent the risk.
 On the other hand, the management of communication with authorities and certification bodies is particularly delicate.
 For this reason, it is of utter importance to seek help in native speaker technicians who can ensure more effective communication.

 Authorities, on the other hand, will be more willing to manage the process proactively, therefore reducing the points on the punch list and working on finalizing the certification process.

 Do you want to know more about the technical laws of a specific country and design your industrial products in compliance with the regulations and standards of a specific country or region?

 Get in touch with our specialists!
-We provide support for technical design in compliance with local standards and laws in more than 50 different countries, including Russia, USA, Canada, Australia, Brazil, China, India and the United Arab Emirates.
-We support companies in obtaining both the EAC certification for the Eurasian Economic Union, thanks to our in-house Russian mother-tongue technicians, and the CE certification for manufacturers and end-users operating in the European market.
-We can affix the CE mark to the product in our name relieving manufacturers and end-user from being held liable for the product.
+We provide support for technical design in compliance with local standards and laws in more than 50 different countries, including Russia, USA, Canada, Australia, Brazil, China, India, and the United Arab Emirates.
+We support companies in obtaining the machinery certification with the help of our in-house mother-tongue technicians.
+For the European market, we can affix the CE mark to the product in H-ON Consulting sign, relieving the manufacturer from being held liable for the product.

 Did you find this helpful?
-For further information about our product certification services
+For further information about our Product Compliance Consulting

 orGo back to the blog